deftasparagusanaconda/gapprox/README.md

 # graph-approximator
 approximate a graph

+still a work in progress
-soon to be made into a webpage
+to be available as a python package, an instancized class, a standalone program , and a webpage